 We stop for lunch in Lufkin and call Sandy to tell her to go on to her meeting in the afternoon.
 We stop at Love Point, a scenic overlook and hubby has lightened up and seems to be enjoying himself.

+In Tyler at last Sandy left the door open for us and we had just arrived and unloaded the car when she got home.
+She has a young dog who immediately took to Ken and made them both happy.
+Sandy fixed a lovely dinner, her son and family joined us and we visited for a while, examined her magnificent garden, and went to bed at a decent hour.
 The next day after a late breakfast we headed to the art community of Edom.
 Hubby seemed happy to go but complained of being tired.
 We reconnected with some artists I knew from way back in my pottery days and had a great lunch which he ate all.
 We drove back to Tyler, full and happy.
 Then we toured a magnificent old home near downtown that has been restored and maintained.
 Hubby enjoyed the video about the history of the house and thanked Sandy for taking us.

 Then we went to a local coffee house for a cup of java.
 And here began the sundowning.
 Hubby brightened up and said he remembered that Sandy's husband had brought him to tour the house and then to the same coffee house.
 Well, that never happened.
 Bob was not able to drive and never saw the house.
 But it does make me wonder if there was an occasion somewhere in some town where hubby had had a similar experience.